Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

+{\bf Maximally chaotic systems.}---In Figs.~\ref{fig:Fig1} and \ref{fig:Fig2}, we set the next-nearest-neighbor coupling to $J_2=0.6$, as we found this value to produce the most random eigenstates.
+We now extend our analysis to a broader range of $J_2$ values, as shown in Fig.~\ref{fig:Fig3}.
+Consistent with the results in Ref.\cite{rodriguez2023quantifying} for the Mixed Field Ising Model, we observe remarkably-good agreement between the eigenstate ensemble and the (appropriately) constrained ensemble of random states specifically in small regions of parameter space near $J_2\approx 0.6$, even for relatively small system sizes ($L =12$).
+Outside these regions, we find finite-size deviations between the ensembles which vanish in the thermodynamic limit.
+These findings support the conjecture in Ref.\cite{rodriguez2023quantifying} that maximally chaotic Hamiltonians exist in small pockets of parameter space, where even for modest system sizes, the distance to the appropriately constrained ensembles is minimized.

-{\bf Discussion.}---Our work shows that {\it constrained} RMT ensembles can describe increasingly finer features of eigenstates in physical systems, with key system properties captured by appropriate constraints.
-This sharpens our understanding of quantum chaos and its connection with RMT.
-This also shows the need to characterize new classes of constrained RMT ensembles to understand the universal properties of eigenstates in physical systems with additional symmetries.
-An interesting direction for future research is describing the fine features of EE in the presence of non-abelian symmetries~\cite{2023PRL_su2chai,2023PRB_su2}.
-On a different front, our work strengthens our claim in Ref.~\cite{rodriguez2023quantifying}, suggesting a notion of `maximal chaos' in local physical systems in fined-tuned pockets of parameter space.
-In particular, ensembles of eigenstates are indistinguishable from appropriately-constrained RMT ensembles at the level of subsystem entropies only in small pockets of parameter space.
-An interesting question is, what conditions are required to maximize chaos in local systems, and what are the dynamical signatures of these `maximally chaotic' Hamiltonians?
+{\bf Discussion.}---Our work shows that {constrained} ensembles of pure random states can accurately describe increasingly finer features in the eigenstate statistics of physical systems, {with the constraints capturing the essential features of the Hamiltonian, namely spatial locality and conservation laws.} This also highlights the need to characterize new classes of random state ensembles to understand the universal properties of eigenstates in other physical systems, such as those with non-abelian symmetries~\cite{2023PRL_su2chai,2023PRB_nicolesu2,2023PRB_su2} or with integrable limits\cite{volumebianchi2022,2019JMP_gaussianstates,2021PRB_gaussianstates,2022JPA_gaussianstates}.
+On a different front, our work strengthens the claim in Ref.~\cite{rodriguez2023quantifying}, suggesting a notion of `maximal chaos' emerging in local Hamiltonians.
+Interesting questions to address are, what conditions are required to maximize chaos in local systems, and what are the dynamical signatures of these `maximally chaotic' Hamiltonians?

-{\bf Acknowledgements.}---We thank Vedika Khemani and Cheryne Jonay for previous collaborations and feedback on the present work, as well as Nick Hunter-Jones and Sam Garratt for helpful discussions.
-JFRN acknowledges the hospitality of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452, and where this work was initiated.
+{\bf Acknowledgements.}---We thank Vedika Khemani and Cheryne Jonay for previous collaborations and feedback on the present work, as well as Thomas Barthel, Nick Hunter-Jones, Sam Garratt, and Marcos Rigol for insightful comments.
+JFRN acknowledges the hospitality of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452, and a grant from the Alfred P. Sloan Foundation (G-2024-22395).
 The numerical simulations in this work were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}} \begin{widetext}

 \end{widetext}